-This article also appears on Insigniam’s Enterpise Transformation blog.
+This article also appears on Insigniam’s Enterprise Transformation blog.

-Harvard Business School professor emeritus Michael C. Jensen and Werner Erhard began teaching a one-semester course in business schools, medical schools, and military academies with one objective: “Leave students who complete the course actually being leaders and exercising leadership effectively as their natural self-expression.”
+Werner Erhard and Harvard Business School professor emeritus Michael C. Jensen began teaching a one-semester course in business schools, medical schools, and military academies with one objective: “Leave students who complete the course actually being leaders and exercising leadership effectively as their natural self-expression.”
 They put aside what they knew about teaching leadership and used the courses and laboratories in which to experiment, test, and iterate on theories about what it takes to leave people being leaders and exercising leadership effectively as their natural self-expression.
 They even considered the radical notion that such a course might never mention the words “leader” or “leadership.”
 Early in their work, they distinguished two theories of leadership and experimented with both:

 - “From the Stands” Third-Person Theory of Leadership: being and action are observed and commented on by someone, and then described, interpreted and explained.

 - “On the Court” First-Person Theory of Leadership: being and action are really experienced as lived in real time.

 Bennis and O’Toole said that all leaders go through a crucible.
-Jensen and Erhard sought to design a semester-long crucible experience that would intentionally leave students being leaders by the end.
-Eight years later, Jensen and Erhard along with Kari ranger from the U.S. Air Force Academy’s Center for Character and Leadership Development published the underlying theory for their course in the Handbook for Teaching Leadership edited by Harvard’s Nohira, Khurana, and Snook.
-The underlying theory of course had three parts:
+Erhard and Jensen sought to design a semester-long crucible experience that would intentionally leave students being leaders by the end.
+Eight years later, Erhard and Jensen along with Kari ranger from the U.S. Air Force Academy’s Center for Character and Leadership Development published the underlying theory for their course in the Handbook for Teaching Leadership edited by Harvard’s Nohira, Khurana, and Snook.
+The underlying theory, of course, had three parts:

-- Foundational Context that Uses You: integrity, authenticity, being committed to something bigger than oneself, and being cause in the matter as a context that uses you.
+- Foundational Context that Uses You: integrity, authenticity, being committed to something bigger than oneself, and being the cause in the matter as a context that uses you.

 - Contextual Framework for Leader and Leadership: leader and leadership each exist as linguistic abstractions, phenomena, concepts, and terms.